ServerlessSam/data-file-merge/README.md

 # data-file-merge

-This python module allows you to merge multiple JSON files into a single destination JSON file using a set of rules defined in the [dfm config file](https://github.com/ServerlessSam/data-file-merge/wiki/Configuration)
+This python module/CLI allows you to merge multiple JSON files into a single destination JSON file using a set of rules defined in the [dfm config file](https://github.com/ServerlessSam/data-file-merge/wiki/Configuration)

 Please refer to the [project wiki](https://github.com/ServerlessSam/data-file-merge/wiki) for complete documentation including [usage](https://github.com/ServerlessSam/data-file-merge/wiki/Usage) and [configuration file syntax](https://github.com/ServerlessSam/data-file-merge/wiki/Configuration).

 # Hello World Example

+You can install the CLI for your operating system from [GitHub here](https://github.com/ServerlessSam/data-file-merge/releases).

 Using the following config file:
 ```json